Spain's Best Places You Should Visit

 The charming Andalucian city of Cordoba is most famous for the impressive La Mezquita Arab Palace located in the heart of the city.
 The great Arab Mosque which dates back to 784 A.D, becoming a World Heritage site in 1984.
 Cordoba was founded by the Romans in the 2nd Century and became on the most important cities under the rule of emperor Augustus, the cities great era though came in the 8th century when it was conquered by the Moors.

-Apart from the Great Mosque Cordoba is full of interesting places to visit including the famous decorated garden patios, the Zoco craft market, Casa Andalusi, the Jewish quarter, the banks of the Guadalquivir River and the many small eateries to enjoy delicious local tapas.
+Apart from the Great Mosque Cordoba is full of interesting places to visit including the famously decorated garden patios, the Zoco craft market, Casa Andalusi, the Jewish quarter, the banks of the Guadalquivir River and the many small eateries to enjoy delicious local tapas.

 28. February Carnival

-February is carnival time in Spain and the pick of bunch must surely be the Carnivals of Tenerife and Cadiz.
+February is carnival time in Spain and the pick of the bunch must surely be the Carnivals of Tenerife and Cadiz.
 The Tenerife carnival resembles those held in Brazil and features parades with floats and bands who perform different types of songs during the street parades.

 The colours and costumes worn during this festival are stunning and are a delight to see.
 The parades move through the streets with energetic musical groups and well-dressed performers.
-Some of the colourful costumes can weigh well over 100 kilos, taking months to prepare and make as well as the many hours practice required to be able to move in such a huge costume.
+Some of the colourful costumes can weigh well over 100 kilos, taking months to prepare and make as well as the many hours of practice required to be able to move in such a huge costume.

 Whilst Cadiz boasts the oldest carnival celebrations in Spain, dating back to the 16th century.
 Always a colourful spectacle with lots of processions, band playing, group singing, fireworks and much more.